Skip to content

 REMAINING GAPS TO BE ADDRESSED

-Meaningful indicators on patterns of use
+Meaningful indicators on patterns of use; feasibility of collecting data for PYP at scale

 EVIDENCE FROM CLINICAL, IMPLEMENTATION, AND MODELLING STUDIES